-Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) Construction Disturbance an displacement: Offshore EC installation may lead to disturbance and A screening exercise will be undertaken to identify those species most likely to be at risk.
-Any species recorded from DAS in very small numbers within the study area or with a low determined sensitivity to disturbance and displacement (as per e.g. Bradbury et al. , 2014; Furness et al. , 2013) will be screened out of further assessment.
+Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) Construction displacement: and ECC Construction activities associated with export cable installation may lead to disturbance and displacement of species within the ECC and potentially within surrounding buffers to a lower extent.
+Potential impacts also limited temporally due to limited duration of construction phase.
+A screening exercise will be undertaken to identify those species most likely to be at risk.
+Any species recorded from DAS in very small numbers within the study area or with a low determined sensitivity to disturbance and displacement (as per e.g. Bradbury et al., 2014; Furness et al., 2013) will be screened out of further assessment.
 The assessment of remaining IOFs will be based on relevant disturbance-displacement scientific studies which will aid determination of magnitude of displacement and resultant effects.
-Disturbance an displacement: Intertidal ECC d Construction activities associated with export cable installation may lead to disturbance and displacement of intertidal waterbird species within the ECC and potentially within adjacent areas.
+Disturbance displacement: Intertidal ECC and Construction activities associated with export cable installation may lead to disturbance and displacement of intertidal waterbird species within the ECC and potentially within adjacent areas.
 A screening exercise will be undertaken to identify those species most likely to be at risk.
-Any species recorded from intertidal surveys in very small numbers within the study area or with a low determined sensitivity to disturbance and displacement (as per e.g. Bradbury et al. , 2014; Furness et al. , 2013) will be screened out of further assessment.
+Any species recorded from intertidal surveys in very small numbers within the study area or with a low determined sensitivity to disturbance and displacement (as per e.g. Bradbury et al., 2014; Furness et al., 2013) will be screened out of further assessment.
 The assessment of remaining IOFs will be based on relevant disturbance-displacement scientific studies which will aid determination of magnitude of displacement and resultant effects.
-Disturbance an displacement: Array d Construction activities within the array area associated with foundations and WTGs may lead to disturbance and displacement of species within the array and potentially within surrounding buffers to a lower extent.
+Disturbance displacement: Array and Construction activities within the array area associated with foundations and WTGs may lead to disturbance and displacement of species within the array and potentially within surrounding buffers to a lower extent.
 Potential impacts are spatially restricted to a small number of foundations/ WTGs A screening exercise will be undertaken to identify those species most likely to be at risk.
 Any species recorded from DAS in very small numbers within the study area or with a low determined sensitivity to disturbance and displacement (as per e.g. Bradbury et al. 2014; Furness et al. 2013) will be screened out of further assessment.
 The assessment of remaining IOFs will be based on